taldoron84/xap-docs-sbp/elastic-distributed-calculation-engine.markdown

-Financial services, Healthcare, Transportations,Fraud Detection, Payment systems,etc. produce reports constantly.
+Financial services, Healthcare, Transportations, Fraud Detection, Payment systems, etc. produce reports constantly.
 Some of them produce reports where the data required for the report is generated over night via batch processing, and some other type of reports are produced instantly upon user request.
 This type of processing activity requires fast access to the raw data and the ability to utilize distributed resources available on the local environment or on the cloud.

 The Elastic Calculation Engine example illustrates the following: